© 2014 Arizona Council of Human Service Providers

 She has family members with behavioral health disorders and that has provided her with an understanding of the needs of persons with mental illness and a passion for ensuring that services are available to them.

-Bahney Dedolph, Policy Analyst
+Bahney Dedolph, Deputy Director

 Bahney’s work experience runs the gamut from direct practice to systems advocacy to program management and supervision.
 Much of her early experience was in the domestic violence field working in shelter programs in a variety of capacities.
 Moving to Arizona in 1996, she became the Director of Public Policy at the Arizona Coalition Against Domestic Violence leading the advocacy efforts of the Coalition.
 Catholic Charities was Bahney’s next challenge, supervising a small satellite office in El Mirage providing community services, counseling, domestic violence advocacy, and emergency and transitional housing services.
 Bahney then joined the team at Fresh Start Women’s Resource Center as Operations Manager and worked as a Mobile Crisis Therapist for LaFrontera EMPACT-SPC.
 In between and in her spare time, she taught Policy, Practice, Diversity, and Human Behavior classes in the School of Social Work at ASU.
 Bahney currently serves on the Board of Directors of NASW-AZ and co-chair of their Policy Committee.

 Bahney’s greatest accomplishment, however, is raising four wonderful children to adulthood and she will brag on them and her four grandchildren at a moment’s notice.